mobilepadawan/Speakit-JS/README.md

 ```

 The `.readText()` method operates using JavaScript Promises.
 You can chain a `.then()` method to execute a JavaScript code after the text has been audibly reproduce.

+### Pause the voice that is speaking

+You can **pause** any current speaking process by using the method `.pauseSpeaking()`.

+### Resume a paused speaking

+You can **resume** (continue) reproducing a text in an audible format if you previously paused it by using the method `.resumeSpeaking()`.

+### Stop speaking

+If you need to cancel the any speaking process you can stop it by using the method `.stopSpeaking()`.
+This method will cancel the speaking process and will send a warning to the DevTools JS console by the JS **console** Object.
+This is not an error or an issue, it is just a warning about the user (or webapp) executed a cancellation action.

 ```